mozilla-spidermonkey/jsparagus/js-quirks.md

 TODO (I implemented this by hacking the entire LR algorithm.
 Most every part of it is touched, although in ways that seem almost obvious once you understand LR inside and out.)

+(Note: It may seem like all of the lookahead restrictions in the spec are really just a way of saying “this production takes precedence over that one”—for example, that the lookahead restriction on *ExpressionStatement* just means that other productions for statements and declarations take precedence over it.
+But that isn't accurate; you can't have an *ExpressionStatement* that starts with `{`, even if it doesn't parse as a *Block* or any other kind of statement.)

 ### Automatic Semicolon Insertion (**)